Teams and organizations of the Marvel Cinematic Universe: Council of Kangs

 The Council of Kangs is an assembly consisting of numerous variants of Kang the Conqueror across the multiverse, such as Immortus, Rama-Tut, and Centurion.

-They appeared in the mid-credits scene of the film Ant-Man and the Wasp: Quantumania.
+As of 2025, the group has appeared in one project: of the film Ant-Man and the Wasp: Quantumania (mid-credits scene cameo).

 Flag Smashers

-The Flag Smashers are a team of anarchists who oppose all forms of nationalism, believing that life was better during the Blip.
-The group posts messages in online forums and leave clues around the world with augmented reality.
-Led by Karli Morgenthau, its members have enhanced strength due to taking the Super Soldier Serum, given to them by the Power Broker.
+The Flag Smashers are a team of enhanced individuals who oppose all forms of nationalism, believing that life was better during the Blip.
+The group posts messages in online forums and leaves clues around the world with augmented reality.
+Led by Karli Morgenthau, its members received increased strength by taking the Super Soldier Serum given to them by the Power Broker.
 They eventually turn on the Power Broker, who is later revealed to be Sharon Carter.

-They appeared in the Disney+ series The Falcon and the Winter Soldier.
+As of 2025, the group has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.